isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-04-01-keong-saik.md

 thousands of boxes for Tai Chong Kok (大中国), a traditional bakery in Chinatown that was popular for its mooncakes.
 Yip Choy Sun operated at full capacity to meet the orders for mooncake boxes and because it was not uncommon to receive last-minute orders, the entire family would pitch in to get the orders out.
 The family moved out of the Keong Saik area when the patriarch passed away in October 1997.

 A well-loved icon of Keong Saik Road, then and now, is the famous Tong Ah Eating House, formerly located in the distinctive red-and-white three-storey building situated on the triangular plot of land at the junction of Keong Saik and Teck Lim roads.
 The coffee shop was opened in 1939, the same year that the building was completed.
 Favoured by the residents of Keong Saik, Tong Ah was packed every morning.
-One of the most sought-after breakfast items was buttered toast topped with kaya.[^7]
+One of the most sought-after breakfast items was buttered toast topped with *kaya*.[^7]

 In 2013, the coffee shop moved across the street to number 35.
 The Chinese characters 東亞 (Tong Ah) remain inscribed on the facade of the former location.
-The kaya toast set – comprising buttered toast slathered with homemade kaya and paired with two soft-boiled eggs drizzled with soya sauce and a dash of pepper, all accompanied by hot coffee or tea – remains popular.
+The *kaya* toast set – comprising buttered toast slathered with homemade *kaya* and paired with two soft-boiled eggs drizzled with soya sauce and a dash of pepper, all accompanied by hot coffee or tea – remains popular.

 #### **Keong Saik Road Today**

 To the uninitiated, Keong Saik Road may be just another street in Singapore.
 But for those who are interested in the history of our country, Keong Saik is part of Singapore’s heritage, offering a glimpse into the lives of early Chinese immigrants.
 The eclectic mix of communities and businesses at the Keong Saik Road of yesteryear has given the place a unique identity.

-Keong Saik Road is now a trendy neighbourhood offering contemporary wine and dine options in restored shophouses, attracting many tourists who are often seen on the street posing for photographs.
-(Keong Saik’s international profile was raised after it was voted one of the top four travel sights in Asia by Lonely Planet in 2017).
-For me, Keong Saik Road is the first home I knew.

-As I stroll along the Keong Saik area today, what I encounter now is very different from what I remember.
-On a recent visit, I walked past fancy restaurants and ultra-modern boutique hotels stylishly designed to attract a new generation of visitors.
-The community there is no longer the one I had been familiar with.

-Although newness brings excitement, if we are not deliberate in preserving the spirit of our heritage beyond its physical structures, we may one day lose the intangible beauty of our past and heritage completely.
-I am grateful for the privilege to have lived in an iconic part of Singapore’s past and to have experienced the old Keong Saik Road and its community.
-As one of Singapore’s daughters, I can only hope that I have done my part in helping to preserve a little of Singapore’s heritage in my sharing about a street that was once my home.

 <div style="background-color: white;">
 <br/>